 Paying for Your Kilimanjaro Climb by Credit Card

-For information how to pay for your Kilimanjaro climb by credit card, please visit our dedicated payments website:
+For information on how to pay for your Kilimanjaro climb by credit card, please visit our dedicated payments website:

 If you encounter problems paying by credit card using a customised TransActPro credit card invoice that your coordinator prepares for you, the alternative card payment method that we offer is paying via Skrill.
 The following information covers everything we believe you need to know, but again, we strongly advise liaising both your coordinator and your bank to attempt to pay using our dedicated payments site before reading this page.